The Elusive Unicorn Marketer Explained

 You know that saying, “You can't do it all?”

-“A unicorn demand generation marketer is able to juggle the many evolving hats of demand generation, is well equipped to manage and implement ever-changing marketing trends and always ready to make positive changes to the marketing process.
-What’s more, they’re adaptable and act upon opportunities immediately.”
+“A unicorn in marketing can to juggle the many evolving hats of demand generation, is well equipped to manage and implement ever-changing marketing trends and always ready to make positive changes to the marketing process.
+What's more, they're adaptable and act upon opportunities immediately.”

 Now we know you're thinking, this kind of marketer just doesn't exist!

-They sure do, and we’ve put together this fun infographic summarising what makes them so unique 👇
+They sure do, and we've put together this infographic summarising what makes them an authentic unicorn employee👇

 Interested to know more?